paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 Another prior section 1308, Pub.
 L. 95–113, title I, § 101, Sept.
 29, 1977, 91 Stat.
 917; Pub.
 L. 96–213, § 5, Mar.
 18, 1980, 94 Stat.
 120, related to programs for 1978 through 1981 crops.

 #### Amendments
+2025—Subsec. (a)(5), (6).
+Pub.
+L. 119–21, § 10306(a)(1), added par.
+(5) and redesignated former par.
+(5) as (6).

+Subsec. (b).
+Pub.
+L. 119–21, § 10307(1), substituted “Subject to subsection (i), the total amount” for “The total amount” and “$155,000” for “$125,000”.

+Pub.
+L. 119–21, § 10306(a)(2), substituted “except a qualified pass-through entity” for “except a joint venture or general partnership”.

+Subsec. (c).
+Pub.
+L. 119–21, § 10307(2), substituted “Subject to subsection (i), the total amount” for “The total amount” and “$155,000” for “$125,000”.

+Pub.
+L. 119–21, § 10306(a)(2), substituted “except a qualified pass-through entity” for “except a joint venture or general partnership”.

+Subsec. (d).
+Pub.
+L. 119–21, § 10306(a)(3), struck out “subtitle B of title I of the Agricultural Act of 2014 or” after “made available under”.

+Subsec. (e)(3)(B)(ii).
+Pub.
+L. 119–21, § 10306(b), substituted “qualified pass-through entities” for “joint ventures and general partnerships” in heading and text and substituted “a qualified pass-through entity” for “a joint venture or a general partnership” and “the qualified pass-through entity” for “the joint venture or general partnership”.

+Subsec. (i).
+Pub.
+L. 119–21, § 10307(3), added subsec. (i).

 2018—Subsec. (a)(1).
 Pub.
 L. 115–334, § 1703(a)(1)(A), substituted “section 1111 of the Agricultural Act of 2014 ([7 U.S.C.
 9011](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9011))” for “section 1001 of the Food, Conservation, and Energy Act of 2008”.

 Subsec. (a)(2).
 Pub.
 L. 115–334, § 1703(a)(1)(B), inserted “first cousin, niece, nephew,” after “sibling,”.